-The strategic environment of Latin America and the Caribbean is defined by a complex interplay between global and internal dynamics, including the actions of the United States and multiple extra-hemispheric actors.
-The factors which most threaten the stability of that environment fall into two groups: (1) the challenges to public order and institutions from transnational organized crime, and (2) the imperatives of global interdependence.
+The strategic environment of Latin America and the Caribbean is defined by a complex interplay between global and internal dynamics, including the actions of the U.S. and multiple extrahemispheric actors.
+The factors which most threaten the stability of that environment fall into two groups: (1) challenges to public order and institutions from transnational organized crime, and (2) imperatives of global interdependence.